Skip to main content

 The key to makeup that looks truly natural is flawless blending.
 When your foundation, concealer, and blush melt into your skin, it creates a soft, polished finish.
 One of the best ways to achieve this is by using a damp makeup sponge to apply your base products.
 Pressing and bouncing the sponge onto your skin helps the makeup look more natural and prevents any streaking.
 For cream products, like our Enlighten Cheek & Lip + Eye & Cheek, use your fingertips or a soft brush to gently tap the color onto your cheeks.
 The warmth from your fingers helps the product melt right in for a healthy, believable flush.

-Stop Makeup from Settling into Lines
+How to Stop Makeup from Settling into Fine Lines

 A common frustration is when makeup creases or settles into fine lines, especially around the eyes and mouth.
 To avoid this, start by choosing products with a radiant, dewy finish rather than anything too matte or heavy.
 Luminous formulas reflect light and give your skin a smoother appearance.
 Before applying eyeshadow, always use an eye primer.
 A good primer creates a smooth canvas that prevents your eye makeup from creasing, smudging, or fading throughout the day.
 This simple step makes a huge difference in the longevity and vibrancy of your eye look.